Spring 2020 Office Hours: MW: 1:00-2:00pm; TR: 2:00-3:30pm.

 2014-15 Appalachian State University Student Government Association "Outstanding Professor—College of Fine and Applied Arts"

-Title: Assistant Professor, Communication Studies, Affiliate Faculty Member: Center for Judaic, Holocaust, and Peace Studies
+Title: Associate Professor, Communication Studies, Affiliate Faculty: Center for Judaic, Holocaust, & Peace Studies

 Department: Department of Communication